||34 sq. miles (city); 108 sq. miles (including rural)

 - June - July 2014 - Site survey work and soil borings completed

-- August 13, 2014 - Ad Hoc Fire Station Design Advisory Committee will meet to review budget estimates and alternatives (committee meetings are open to the public)
+- August 13, 2014 - Ad Hoc Fire Station Design Advisory Committee will meet to review budget estimates and alternatives (click here for meeting minutes)

 - Spring 2015 – Projected construction start date